What are resistance bands good for?

 It’s important to keep active.
 And when it comes to exercise, there’s nothing better than working out with resistance bands.
 Not only do they provide resistance, but they also help tone your body while burning calories.

 The best way to maximize the benefits of these bands is to perform exercises that incorporate them.
-If you’ve never used resistance bands before, now is the time to get started.
+If you’ve never used resistance bands, now is the time to start.

 Start with the most basic exercises: pull-ups, push-ups, squats, and planks.
 These movements are easy to learn and add variety to your routine.